apache/hudi/docs/_posts/2020-11-11-hudi-indexing-mechanisms.md

 ---
-title: "Employing the right indexes for fast updates, deletes"
+title: "Employing the right indexes for fast updates, deletes in Apache Hudi"
 excerpt: "Detailing different indexing mechanisms in Hudi and when to use each of them"
 author: sivabalan
 category: blog
 ---

-Apache Hudi employs an index to locate the file group, that an update/delete belong to.
+Apache Hudi employs an index to locate the file group, that an update/delete belongs to.
 For Copy-On-Write tables, this enables fast upsert/delete operations, by avoiding the need to join against the entire dataset to determine which files to rewrite.
 For Merge-On-Read tables, this design allows Hudi to bound the amount of records any given base file needs to be merged against.
 Specifically, a given base file needs to merged only against updates for records that are part of that base file.
-In contrast, designs without an indexing component like [Apache Hive ACID](https://cwiki.apache.org/confluence/display/Hive/Hive+Transactions), could end up having to merge all the base files against all incoming updates/delete records.
+In contrast, designs without an indexing component (e.g: [Apache Hive ACID](https://cwiki.apache.org/confluence/display/Hive/Hive+Transactions)), could end up having to merge all the base files against all incoming updates/delete records.

 At a high level, an index maps a record key + an optional partition path to a file group ID on storage (explained